+Further details can be found in the details of the individual Modifications, given in Part II of this report and in the comparison table (where? link)

 Integration of RPM, FCC, Revenue Recovery and Existing Contracts

 When analysing all of the 0678 suite of Modifications, Workgroup discussion focussed on the interactions between the RPM, FCC, Revenue Recovery and Existing Contracts.
 Within the Workgroup there were a wide variety of views held by Workgroup Participants.